DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: The package architecture

 \subsection{Depth class}

-Fig. 20 shows an object structure for classes related to depth functions.
+Figure 39 shows an object structure for classes related to depth functions.
 Each depth class inherits \emph{Depth} and standard \emph{Numeric}.
-Through inheritance after Numeric these classes are treated as a standard vector, and one can use them with all functions that are appropriate for vectors (e.g. max, min).
-Depth class is mainly used in internal package operations, but it can be used for extracting depth median without recomputing depth values.
-This mechanism is show in following example: 1mm EXAMPLE: function for numeric vector \begin{Sinput} >x = matrix(rnorm(1e5), ncol = 2) >dep = depth(x)
+Through inheritance after Numeric these classes are treated as a standard vector, and one can use them with all functions that are appropriate for vectors (e.g., max, min).
+Depth class is mainly used in internal package operations, but it can also be used for extracting a depth median without recomputing the depth values.
+This mechanism is shown in the following example: 0.5mm EXAMPLE 21: Function for numeric vector \begin{Sinput} R> x = matrix(rnorm(1e5), ncol = 2) R> dep = depth(x) R> max(dep) \end{Sinput} 0.5mm \begin{Soutput} [1] 0.9860889 \end{Soutput} EXAMPLE 22: Function for raw matrix, all depths must be recomputed \begin{Sinput} R> system.time(dx <- depthMedian(x)) \end{Sinput} \begin{Soutput} user system elapsed 1.609 0.072 0.451 \end{Soutput} EXAMPLE 23: Function for depth class, result is immediate \begin{Sinput} R> system.time(dm <- depthMedian(dep)) \end{Sinput} \begin{Soutput} user system elapsed 0.000 0.000 0.001 \end{Soutput} \begin{Sinput} R> # In order to check the equality R> all.equal(dm, dx) \end{Sinput} \begin{Soutput} [1] TRUE \end{Soutput}